synlp/GCASeg/README.md

 # GCASeg

-Code of our paper "Federated Chinese Word Segmentation with Global Character Associations" at ACL 2021
+Code of our paper [Federated Chinese Word Segmentation with Global Character Associations](https://aclanthology.org/2021.findings-acl.376/) at ACL 2021

 ## Citation